Call us today: (800) 716-7608

 Freight Shipping Costs Surge

-The past couple of years has been dangerous for business owners around the world.
+The past couple of years has been dangerous for business owners worldwide.
 Countless companies have closed due to the current disruptions in their industry.
-Disruptions have affected both ends of the supply chain, either driving up transit costs for shippers, or consumers missing freight due to delivery delays.
-As freight shipping costs surge, small business owners search for the best deals to ship their freight both nationally and internationally.
+Disruptions have affected both ends of the supply chain, either driving up transit costs for shippers or consumers missing freight due to delivery delays.
+As freight shipping costs surge, small business owners search for the best deals to ship their freight nationally and internationally.

 2022 Freight Shipping Costs Surge

 Freight shipping costs are reaching an all-time high in 2022.
-Russia (currently the world’s largest oil producer) invading Ukraine, and the world is experiencing gas and oil import shortages.
-The decrease in trade and production of oil is leading to skyrocketing shipping costs.
-Additionally, the Covid-19 pandemic has severely delayed deliveries, increasing shipping time and prices since late December of 2019.
-As freight shipping costs surge, small businesses have been looking to find the best deals to navigate their industry’s supply chain.
+Russia (currently the world’s largest oil producer) is invading Ukraine, and the world is experiencing gas and oil import shortages.
+The decrease in trade and oil production is leading to skyrocketing shipping costs.
+The Covid-19 pandemic has severely delayed deliveries, increasing shipping time and prices since late December 2019.
+As freight shipping costs surge, small businesses have sought the best deals to navigate their industry’s supply chain.

 Covid-19 Pandemic